amsterdam-scala/Sjs-Simple-HTML5-canvas-game/README.md

 By the initial call from `SimpleCanvas.main` to `Game.play` its (private) `gameLoop` will periodic started given its `framesPerSec` frequency.
 Here the status of eventually pressed arrow keys will be tested and per `GameState.keyEffect` converted to a move of the `Hero`.
 In an instance of `GameState` the position of the `CanvasComponent`s are immutable recorded.
-When a chance has to be made a new instances will be generated with only the chanced variables adjusted and leaving the rest unchanged by copying the object.
+When a change has to be made a new instances will be generated with only the changed variables adjusted and leaving the rest unchanged by copying the object.

-With the changes in this `CanvasComponent` a render method of `Page` is called only if instance is found changed.
+With the changes in this `CanvasComponent` a render method of `Page` is only called if the instance is found changed.

 The render method repaints the canvas completely.
+Successively the background, monster and hero will be painted, so the last image is at the foreground.
-The images are found is the respectively instance of `CanvasComponent` subclasses `Playground`, `Monster` and `Hero`.
+The images are found are the respectively instances of `CanvasComponent` subclasses `Playground`, `Monster` and `Hero`.
 They are asynchronously loaded once at startup by means of the use of `Future`s.

+From an MVC design pattern perspective, the following parts can be identified:
+Model - `GameState`, `Position`
+View - `Page`, `CanvasComponent`s (`Playground`, `Monster` and `Hero`) Controller - `Game`

+##### Testing

 ##### Further Resources